Between- and Within-Cluster Spearman Rank Correlations: Introduction

 This paper is organized as follows.
 In Section 2, we briefly review Pearson correlations for clustered data.
 In Section 3, we introduce population parameters of the total, between-, and within-cluster Spearman rank correlations for clustered data.
 In Section 4, we illustrate the relationship between the three Spearman rank correlations.
 In Sections 5 and 6, we describe estimation and inference using semiparametric cumulative probability models.
 In Section 7, we conduct simulations to evaluate the performance of our estimators under different scenarios.
 In Section 8, we illustrate our method in two applications: a clustered randomized trial and a longitudinal biomarker study.
 Section 9 provides a discussion.
-Additional information is in the Supplementary Materials.
+Additional information is in the Supporting Information.
+We have developed an R package, \texttt{rankCorr}, available on CRAN, which implements our new method \citep{tuRankCorr}.